uber/prototool/docs/docker.md

 # Prototool Docker Image

 We provide a Docker image with `prototool`, `protoc`, and common Protobuf plugins pre-installed.
-All plugins are compressed with [UPX](https://github.com/upx/upx).
+Most plugins are compressed with [UPX](https://github.com/upx/upx).
 As of this writing, the resulting image is around 79MB.
 This provides a consistent environment to generate your Protobuf stubs.

 This is in early development.